 By modern day standards, of course, Visicalc was incredible crude, but for its time it was revolutionary: for the first time you could carry out financial modelling using a micro-computer.
 Visicalc revolutionised micro-computers in the business marketplace, and was a fundamental keystone in the acceptance of micro-computers for small and medium sized businesses.

-By the mid-1980s, PCs became an every-day part of office life.
-The Apple II was superceded by the IBM PC and the IBM PC in turn was superceded by Microsoft Windows, Visicalc was superceded by Lotus 1-2-3 and then by Microsoft Excel.
+By the mid-1980s, PCs became an everyday part of office life.
+The Apple II was superseded by the IBM PC and the IBM PC in turn was superseded by Microsoft Windows, Visicalc was superseded by Lotus 1-2-3 and then by Microsoft Excel.
 Accounting software packages from ACT and SAGE started to be used and by the late 1990s, PCs were used for accounting by most businesses in the UK.

 If you want to know more about accounting history there are many accounts history books and history journals which are available which cover the history right from Luca Pacioli, to the present day.